zer0def/vXPrivacyLua/README.md

 Compatibility
 -------------

-XPrivacyLua is supported on Android 6.0 Marshmallow and later.
+XPL-EX is supported on Android 6.0 Marshmallow and later.
 For Android 4.0.3 KitKat to Android 5.1.1 Lollipop you can use [XPrivacy](https://github.com/M66B/XPrivacy/blob/master/README.md) (unsupported though).

 XPL-EX is supported for smartphones and tablets only.
 XPL-EX is not supported on emulators.